NPLeeWenKang/rideshare-cli/README.md

 <img src="https://user-images.githubusercontent.com/73012553/208242293-625df8cf-5ff6-4261-be21-af4dd22d841b.png" width="1000"/>

-For the RideShare project, there are a total of 4 entities, Passanger, Trip, Driver and Trip Assignment.
+For the RideShare project, there are a total of 4 entities, Passenger, Trip, Driver and Trip Assignment.
 The requirements for the entity attributes have been gathered from the assignment brief.

 However, for the Trip Assignment entity, I took liberty in coming up with the attributes needed to satisfy the design considerations stated before.
 As seen, there is a seperation of relationship between Trip and Driver via Trip Assignment as this would allow drivers to reject trip assignments without affecting the Trip entity.
 By seperating this, it also normalises the data.